-PSJD (formerly PSLawNet)—This site lists online announcements for academic year and summer paid and unpaid internships with domestic and international non-profits (NGOs) and government agencies.
-In addition, PSJD is a great site for identifying organizations that engage in the type of work in which you are interested.
-To access the PSJD listings you will need to create a user name and password the first time you visit the site.
+PSJD (formerly PSLawNet)—This site lists announcements for paid and unpaid internships and externships with domestic and international non-profit organizations and government agencies.
+In addition, PSJD is a great resource for identifying organizations that engage in the type of work in which you are interested.
+To access the PSJD database you will need to create a user name and password the first time you visit the site.

 Keep in mind that these databases are only a starting point.
-There are a large number of organizations engaged in work that might be of interest to you that don't utilize job listing databases or go through Georgetown to recruit for their open positions.
-If you don't feel drawn to any of the positions listed online, or if you are passionate about an issue that is not covered by these sources, please contact OPICS to make an appointment with the Director of Pro Bono Programs.
-She has experience working with local organizations and agencies and has contacts with the large network of alumni working in the DC metro area, and she can help you find a placement that is a good match for you and the organization.
+There are many other area public service oriented organizations that don't actively recruit.
+If you don't feel drawn to any of the positions listed online, or if you are passionate about an issue that you don't see represented, please contact OPICS to make an appointment with the Pro Bono Coordinator.
+OPICS has extensive experience working with local organizations and agencies, and has contacts with many Georgetown friends and alumni who can assist you in finding a placement that is a good match for you and the organization.